 While SBA 7(a) loan funds can be used for a variety of purposes, the 504 loan program, often referred to as the CDC loan program, was specifically designed to help business owners with real-estate financing needs.
 Funds, which are made available by SBA Certified Development Companies (CDCs), must be used to purchase, remodel, renovate, modernize, or construct a property.

 If approved for this loan, you can expect funding amounts up to $5 – $5.5 million and a repayment term up to 25 years.
 Interest rates for 504 loans are notably low, with currents rates hovering around 3.9%.

-Another attractive benefit of the 504 loan program is the relatively low downpayment of 10% downpayment.
+Another attractive benefit of the 504 loan program is the relatively low downpayment of 10%.
 Many other small business term loans require down payments between 25% and 30%.

-SBA Microloans are available to business owners at various points of development, including startups, and are often a good option for minorities, women, and veterans.
+An SBA Microloan is available to business owners at various points of development, including startups, sole proprietorships, and any other qualified business borrower, and are often a good option for minorities, women, and veterans.
 These loans offer funding up to $50,000, though the average microloan is about $13,000.

 Funds for these programs are made available to borrowers through SBA-designated intermediary lenders.
 These lenders are typically non-profit, community-based organizations that have the financial and technical experience required to manage these partnerships.

-If approved for this type of loan, you can expect repayment terms of 6 years or less, with rates between 8% and 13%.
+If your loan request is approved for this type of loan, you can expect repayment terms of 6 years or less, with rates between 8% and 13%.
 Of course, as with any other SBA lending program, loan terms vary based on the loan amount, funding purpose, and the requirements of the lender.